The National Budget: On the Economy of Political Domination Ruthless Criticism

 The state’s spending is, as the name implies, a way of exercising state power in conformity with the principles of the market economy.
 A bourgeois state never, or rather only in a state of national emergency, requisitions the products and services it requires for its own purposes.
 Instead, it buys and pays for them, thereby subordinating itself to the regime of money it has established.
 It does so because money and its accumulation constitute the state’s own primary goal.
 That is demonstrated not only by the economic form in which the state “commandeers” services from its citizens, but also by the content of state rule, the purposes for which it spends its revenue.
 Everything the state does serves this goal.
 And clearly, the market economy needs a whole lot of state – not to correct its malfunctioning, but to foster its success.

 Through the budgeting process, the collecting and spending of money, the political community [1] defines itself and its society by subjecting them both to the rule of money.
 The material relationship between citizens is constituted neither by a plan nor by a central authority, but by the “real community,” something both separate from and empowered by the state: money.
 [2] The possession of money is the absolute pre-condition for gaining a share of material wealth, which is why the principal goal of all economic activity is to earn money.
 It is through money, and only through money, that private citizens depend on each other.
-That is a thoroughly antagonistic kind of dependence, one in which all sides strive to acquire the money that others already have; the offer that one side must make in order to get at the other’s money uses the latter’s need as a weak point to be exploited.
+That is a thoroughly antagonistic kind of dependence, one in which all sides strive to acquire the money that others already have; the offer that one person must make to get at the other’s money exploits the weak point represented by the other’s need.
 The price a producer can get for his offer determines whether and to what extent his labor has been suitable for acquiring other’s wealth.
 The state uses its political power to subject its citizens to money, making money the true power citizens exercise over each other, a power to which all are subjected by the state.
 The latter chalks up its citizens’ antagonistic efforts to acquire money as contributions to the nation’s collective revenue demanded by the state.
 In this sense, private citizens, who are solely concerned with their capitalistic interest in earning money, simultaneously carry out a political assignment.
 The money they produce and earn in conflict and competition with each other is the essence of the state’s economic power.
 [3]

 I. The Basis of the National Budget: “Legal Means of Payment” – politically guaranteed credit-money